What is Camping Etiquette?

 Have you been into a camping activities?
 Camping in the woods can be really fun to outdoor lovers.
 There’s no other that can beat the billion star hotel accommodation right?
 Well, for mountaineers and campers, this is so common.
 Sleeping in a billion star accommodation with no fancy lights or whatsoever.

 The satisfactions of camping offer every one of us the great outdoors, freedom from daily routine, and the incredible the joy of sleeping as one with nature.
 However, without appropriate Camping Etiquette, the campground experience can be one of noise, dust, and invasion by thoughtless acts, which can spoil the experience considerably.

 The fundamental essence of campground etiquette is to leave no trace and can be boiled down to a single statement: “Leave nothing but footprints, Take nothing but pictures, Kill nothing but time, burn nothing but calories “.
 This would really adhere to the Leave No Trace Principles.

-As a camper / trekker / mountainer, I for one is an advocate of LNT.
+As a camper / trekker / mountaineer, I for one is an advocate of LNT.
 We should know and follow some of the best practices when outdoors.
 So here are my short-listed things that I think everyone should practice when having camping activities, the so called Camping Etiquette.

 Law of the Land

 Everyone should respect the regulations where you’re camping.
 Be sure to check posted signage or chat with the ranger or camp host.
-Honouring the leash law in places where pets are invited and dispose waste properly is one of the best things to practice.
+Honoring the leash law in places where pets are invited and dispose waste properly is one of the best things to practice.
 Do not just make camp fires, ask the authorities if it is allowed or not.
 If burning is allowed, make sure to equip yourself with any necessary permits.
+This is one of the most important component in Camping Etiquette

 Be considerate when turning up to the camping site.